 At his death, King Edgar the Peaceful had left two sons, the elder of these, Edward, was the child of his first marriage to Æthelflæd, the daughter of Ealdorman Ordgar.

-Æthelflæd had been divorced by the king in around 964 to enable King Edgar to marry his second wife, Ælfthryth, a notorious character and the widow of Ethelwald, Ealdorman of East Anglia, her mother was a member of the royal family of Wessex.
+Æthelflæd had been divorced by the king in around 964 to enable King Edgar to marry his second wife, Ælfthryth, a notorious character and the widow of Æthelwold, Ealdorman of East Anglia, her mother was a member of the royal family of Wessex.
 Elfrida was said to have had an adulterous affair with the King prior to her first husband's death.
-This second marriage produced two further sons, Edmund and Ethelred, but the elder of these had predeceased his father.
+This second marriage produced two further sons, Edmund and Ethelred, but the elder of these had predeceased his father.Edward the Martyr

 Ælfthryth was crowned Queen on 11th May, 973, at Bath Abbey, which was the first instance of a coronation of a Saxon Queen of England.
 She was the first consort to be termed Queen since the infamous Judith, daughter of Charles the Bald, in the previous century.

 Edward was crowned by St. Dunstan at Kingston upon Thames in 975, at the age of thirteen.
-After recording Edward's succession, the Anglo-Saxon Chronicle reports that a comet appeared, and that famine and "manifold disturbances" followed.
+After recording Edward's succession, the Anglo-Saxon Chronicle reports that a comet appeared and that famine and "manifold disturbances" followed.

-Despite what had passed, the two brothers, Ethelred and Edward themselves seem to have remained attached to each other.
-Queen Elfrida, however, thoroughly detested her step-son and strongly wished her own son to succeed his father. .At her instigation, plot was hatched to murder the young King.
+Despite what had passed, the two brothers, Ethelred and Edward remained very close.
+Queen Elfrida, however, thoroughly detested her stepson and strongly wished her son to succeed his father.
+At her instigation, the plot was hatched to murder the young King.